$LevyIO

 If your overall capital activity is a net loss for the year, you can deduct up to $3,000against ordinary income ($1,500 if married filing separately).
 Losses exceeding that cap carry forward indefinitely until used.
 The calculator breaks out the deductible portion and the carryforward when a loss is entered.

-Historically, the wash-sale rule — which disallows losses on assets repurchased within 30 days — applied only to securities, not digital assets.
-Proposed regulations and updated IRS guidance beginning in 2025 have brought digital assets closer to the wash-sale regime; high-frequency crypto traders harvesting losses should review current guidance before relying on pre-2025 strategies.
+Historically, the wash-sale rule — which disallows losses on assets repurchased within 30 days — applied to securities, not ordinary cryptocurrency property.
+Do not treat that as a blanket planning shortcut: 2026 Form 1099-DA instructions now distinguish covered and noncovered digital assets, tokenized securities, and cases where other reporting regimes can apply.
+High-frequency traders harvesting losses should review the current asset type, broker reporting, and IRS guidance before relying on simplified pre-2025 strategies.

 Mining, Staking, Airdrops, and DeFi